 This project would contribute to the restoration of seabirds by reestablishing nesting colonies in the DRTO using several different techniques.
 During Phase I, additional monitoring would inform restoration activities, enhanced biosecurity would increase management of invasive predators, and vegetation management activities could be conducted to enhance habitat conditions.
 During Phase II, monitoring, enhanced biosecurity, and vegetation management activities would continue, and social attraction and additional habitat enhancement would be also conducted.
+All project activities could occur on any or all of the seven keys managed by the National Park Service as part of the Dry Tortugas National Park.
 Project activities most relevant to the assessment of environmental consequences include:

-- Monitoring.
+• Monitoring.
 Overflight or drone surveys would be conducted during Phase I to collect additional data on presence of nesting seabird species and colonies to establish baseline and inform subsequent restoration activities.
 Surveys would be conducted at least monthly from February through September on an annual basis through the project lifespan.
-Aircraft would stage from existing airfields on the Florida Peninsula and fly to DRTO to conduct the aerial surveys. - Biosecurity measures.
+Aircraft would stage from existing airfields on the Florida Peninsula and fly to DRTO to conduct the aerial surveys.

+- Biosecurity measures.
 To prevent the (re)introduction of invasive species (including, but not limited to, plants, mammals, herpetofauna, and invertebrates), the project would enhance existing biosecurity efforts at DRTO.
 Measures may include vessel inspections, education and outreach, use of network surveillance cameras near landing areas, baiting cameras with non-toxic bait to lure species and increase detection rates, deployment of chew tags in high-use areas to detect rodents, and deployment of traps (e.g., snap traps) and rodent bait stations if evidence of rodents is found. - Vegetation management.
-Vegetation management such as mechanical removal of invasive species and planting of native species to enhance habitat for nesting seabirds would be conducted during Phase II on some or all of DRTO's seven keys.
+Vegetation management such as mechanical removal of invasive species and planting of native species to enhance habitat for nesting seabirds would be conducted during Phase II.
+Chemical removal with herbicides would be considered where necessary and where targeted treatment can be conducted without risk to surrounding aquatic and wildlife resources.
 These activities may be leveraged in coordination with response and restoration from Hurricane Ian, which impacted the Dry Tortugas in September 2022. - Social attraction.
 Bird and egg decoys, mirrors, and sound systems would be installed during nesting season in suitable nesting habitat for target species to attract seabirds to recolonize the island.
 All materials would be installed manually and would be removed once the project is complete.
 Decoys (made of recycled, high-density polyethylene and painted to look like target species) would be installed using high strength anchoring epoxy.
 Mirrors (approximately 12 inches by 6 inches [30 centimeters by 15 centimeters]) and sound systems (amplifier, charge controller, MP3 player, speakers, solar panels, and marine batteries) would be bolted to rocks using hand tools.
 Social attraction materials would be removed after each nesting season, if possible, and would be removed after project completion.
-Social attraction methods would be used to reestablish seabird colonies in areas identified as suitable based on baseline data gathered in Phase I and enhanced through Phase I and II biosecurity and habitat enhancements.
+Social attraction methods would be used to reestablish seabird colonies in areas identified as suitable based on baseline data gathered in Phase I and II biosecurity and habitat enhancements.